Editor’s note: This article was updated on November 22, 2021.

 The Fairfax County Animal Shelter is an open-admission shelter, which means we get all kinds of animals.
 Dogs, puppies, cats, kittens, rabbits, guinea pigs, rats, mice, hamsters, snakes, geckos, bearded dragons, ferrets, all kinds of birds, hens and roosters, and even the occasional pig.
 Pretty much all of those have needed a foster home at one time or another.
-Our biggest needs are for fosters who can take large adult dogs, pregnant/nursing cats and bottle baby orphan kittens.
-What we call “kitten season” is right around the corner and we usually see an increase in bottle baby kittens each spring.
+Our biggest needs are for fosters who can take large adult dogs, pregnant or nursing cats, and bottle-baby orphan kittens.
+What we call “kitten season” is right around the corner, and we usually see an increase in bottle-baby kittens each spring.

 How can people best continue to support you all through the global pandemic?

 If people have the capacity to help our shelter, we always welcome donations.
 We have a wish list online for items to support our pets both in the shelter and in foster homes.
 We’re also starting to collect supplies that will help us with pet retention programs—if we can keep pets with their families, that’s the best option!
 Our website has the full list.
 We are also fortunate to have a nonprofit fundraising partner, the Friends of the Fairfax County Animal Shelter.
 When we have pets who need expensive lifesaving surgeries, we ask for their help, and they never say no. They’re able to help our shelter pets because of generous supporters, and we couldn’t do what we do without them.
 Definitely check them out online.

 What keeps you hopeful during this time, for both the staff of the shelter and the animals?